-- the requirements of IFRS 7 Financial Instruments: Disclosures; - the requirements of paragraphs 10(d), and 134-136 of IAS 1 Presentation of Financial statements; - the requirement in paragraph 38 of IAS 1 Presentation of Financial Statements to present comparative information in respect of: - paragraph 79(a)(iv) of IAS 1; - paragraph 73(e) of IAS 16 Property, Plant and Equipment; and, - paragraph 118(e) of IAS 38 Intangible Assets. - the requirement of paragraph 40A of IAS 1 Presentation of Financial Statements - the requirements of IAS 7 Statement of Cash Flows; - the requirements of paragraphs 91 99 of IFRS 13 Fair Value Measurement; - the requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors in relation to standards not yet effective; and - the requirements of paragraphs 17 and 18A of IAS 24 Related Party Disclosure, and the requirements of IAS 24 Related Party Disclosure to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member.
+- the requirements of paragraphs 10(d), and 134-136 of IAS 1 Presentation of Financial statements; - the requirement in paragraph 38 of IAS 1 Presentation of Financial Statements to present comparative information in respect of: - paragraph 79(a)(iv) of IAS 1; - paragraph 73(e) of IAS 16 Property, Plant and Equipment; and, - paragraph 118(e) of IAS 38 Intangible Assets. - the requirement of paragraph 40A of IAS 1 Presentation of Financial Statements - the requirements of IAS 7 Statement of Cash Flows: - the requirements of paragraphs 91 99 of IFRS 13 Fair Value Measurement; - the requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors in relation to standards not yet effective; and - the requirements of paragraphs 17 and 18A of IAS 24 Related Party Disclosure, and the requirements of IAS 24 Related Party Disclosure to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member.

 Where required, equivalent disclosures are given in the group financial statements of Element Materials Technology Limited.
+The group financial statements of Element Materials Technology Limited are available to the public and can be obtained as set out in Note 24.